 There are software changes in network applications like BGP, neighsyncd, portsyncd and even orchagent, but the changes don’t have impact on the interface with syncd as to the organization of existing data (meta data and dependency graph).

 There could be data changes like new/stale route, port state change, fdb change during restart window.
+All the processing for 2.1 In-Service Restart applies here too.

 Case 2: with SAI api call change